 BLOCK: You saved some of the bricks.

 TEKLA: It's history.
 Because all my children born in this house.
 And my father, he died in this house.
 So it's a lot of history on there, to me, to that house.

 BLOCK: And that history is being rewritten as this part of Washington, D.C., undergoes massive change with new development built around signposts of the city that used to be.

 I'm at the corner of Seventh and K Streets, Northwest here in Washington heading back up to the studio.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.